Skip to main content

 Customize Your Brand Colors

-• Update primary brand color
+• Set a primary brand color for buttons, tabs, and links

-• Update primary foreground color
+• Set a primary foreground color for text on primary elements

 Ability to Disconnect & Reconnect LinkedIn Accounts